#{ServerName}

 Why guests love it: “The owner has thought of everything and more.
 Even the dogs have everything they need.” – Kathryn

-Why we love it: Close to the centre of Alnwick and only a short hop from the A1, this characterful mansion house is in an ideal location for a family gathering or a friends' reunion, and for exploring the whole of Northumberland.
+Why we love it: Close to the centre of town and only a short hop from the A1, this characterful mansion house called Ravenslaw House in Alnwick is in an ideal location for a family gathering or a friends' reunion, and for exploring the whole of Northumberland.
 Fire up the BBQ in the enclosed garden in the summer, or retreat inside with games, books and DVDs if the weather turns bad or play the piano for your fellow guests.

 Why guests love it: “The location was perfect and within easy reach of the coast and some lovely dog walks for our two four-legged friends.” – Ian

 What’s nearby?
-Alnwick is home to lots of dog-friendly pubs, while many stunning walks can be enjoyed in the Northumberland Coast Area of Outstanding Natural Beauty, 5 miles away.
+Alnwick is home to lots of dog-friendly pubs, while many stunning walks can be enjoyed in the Northumberland Coast National Landscape, 5 miles away.

 Why guests love it: “Wonderful location and the beaches are lovely.
 Meg the dog loved her morning walk chasing the rabbits.” – Denise